-Treasury Instructions 2018 6.2.1.1
+Treasury Instructions 2021 6.2.1.1

-The following statements report information about the expenses and capital expenditure incurred against each appropriation administered by the Ministry for the year ended 30 June 2021.
+The following statements report information about the expenses and capital expenditure incurred against each appropriation that the Ministry administers for the year ended 30 June 2023.
 They are prepared on a GST-exclusive basis.

-Treasury Instructions 2018 5.1
+Treasury Instructions 2021 5.1